bho18/gpredict/tools/README.md

 # Pass Prediction CLI

 This simple command line tool predicts upcoming satellite passes using TLE data.
-It is self contained and independent from the main `gpredict` application.
+It relies on a small JavaScript port of gpredict's SGP4 routines and is independent from the main `gpredict` application.

 ## Installation

-Install dependencies using `npm install` within the `tools` directory.
+Install the lone dependency using `npm install` within the `tools` directory.

 ```
 cd tools